JDhruvR/PeasAI-TweetAnalyzer/README.md

     * scipy
     * datasets
     * evaluate
+## How to Run
+* Install all the python libraries shown below-
+    *  pandas
+    *  numpy
+    *  torch
+    *  transformers
+    * matplotlib
+    * customtkinter
+    * scipy
+* Now download PeasAI-TweetAnalyzer-main.zip from github and extract all the files.
+* Run app.py using terminal.
 ## Applications of our Ideas
 - ***Brand Reputation:*** The model can help airline companies monitor their brand reputation in real-time by tracking sentiment trends across social media.